adanSiqueira/python-unit-tests/README.md

 This repository is a **study-focused collection** of examples, exercises, and theory on **Unit Testing and Automated Testing in Python**.

-A practical, structured learning repository to master **Python unit testing with pytest**.
+A practical, structured learning repository to master **Python unit testing with pytest** module.

 This repo walks you step by step — from simple functions to mocking APIs and testing Flask endpoints — showing **how** and **why** each testing concept works.